Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint adds a research focus for expert.
+This endpoint adds a Research Focus for an expert.

 ### HTTP Request